dimitri-nicolo/calico/networking/dual-tor.md

-Details here vary, depending on **when** your Kubernetes installer gives an opportunity for you to define custom resources, but fundamentally what is needed here is to perform the installation as usual, except that all of the Calico resources prepared above, except the EarlyNetworkConfiguration, must be added into the datastore, and all of the nodes annotated with their AS number and rack label, **before** the {{site.nodecontainer}} pods start running on any node.
+Details here vary, depending on **when** your Kubernetes installer gives an opportunity for you to define custom resources, but fundamentally what is needed here is to perform the installation as usual, except that all of the Calico resources prepared above, except the EarlyNetworkConfiguration, must be added into the datastore **before** the
+{{site.nodecontainer}} pods start running on any node.
 We can illustrate this by looking at two examples: with OpenShift, and when adding Calico to an existing Kubernetes cluster.

 **OpenShift**